Michael Spicer (comedian)

-Michael Spicer is a British comedy writer and performer.
+Michael Spicer (born 1977) is a British comedy writer and performer.
 He is best known for his satirical video series The Room Next Door.

 Career

 In the Room Next Door videos, Spicer plays a frustrated adviser who is communicating live via an earpiece with a figure speaking in public.
 The videos cut between the exasperated Spicer and real footage of the public figure at a speaking engagement.
 Figures lampooned include Prince Andrew, Boris Johnson and Donald Trump.
 The Room Next Door has also been featured on The Late Late Show with James Corden in the United States.

 Spicer is also an actor, appearing in the Netflix series Bridgerton and After Life, and the BBC 2 comedy series Mandy.
 He also produced series 2 of Mandy.
-He has also appeared in the The Mash Report and Late Night Mash.
+He has also appeared in The Mash Report and Late Night Mash.

 His radio series Michael Spicer: Before Next Door was broadcast on BBC Radio 4.
+In May 2024 his series Michael Spicer: No Room was also broadcast on BBC Radio 4.